rishav197/Real-Time-Car-License-Plates-Extraction-and-Recognition/README.md

 # CV-Project
-This is the assignment done at IIIT-Delhi for the course Computer Vision(CSE344).
+This is the Project done at IIIT-Delhi for the course Computer Vision(CSE344).